Demolish large new English comprehensive (7)

 ('general' can be similar in meaning to 'comprehensive')

-'demolish large new english' is the subsidiary indication.
+'demolish large new english' is the wordplay.

 'new' becomes 'n'.